Created in 2006, wheelchairtraveling.com works to empower people

 experience the world of accessible leisure and adventure travel.

-An accessible tour may be an interest, and so many options are on this website.
+Adaptive and inclusive products may help you travel or live better.
 If you’re traveling solo, with friends or family, I wanted you to be able to travel knowing what to expect, how to prepare, and even adapt, so you can make the most out of the experience.

 Happy Travels,